-The first explosion, which left a 3-meter crater in the road, threw a large bus into a canal, killing 27 farmers on their way to work near Tuy Hoa.
+The first explosion, which left a 3-meter crater in the road and threw the large bus into a canal, killed 27 farmers on their way to work near Tuy Hoa.
 Eleven others were injured.

-A 3-wheel bus, loaded with men, women, and children, touched off the second mine which killed 20 and wounded seven.
-Another 3-wheel bus set off the third mine, which killed seven.
+A three-wheel bus, loaded with men, women, and children, touched off the second mine which killed 20 and wounded seven.
+Another three-wheel bus set off the third mine, which killed seven.